 Haan, Michael.
-2012.
-An Introduction to Social Statistics for Canadian Social Science Students, second edition.
-Oxford University Press.
-First edition published in 2009.
-400 Pages.
+2017.
+An Introduction to Social Statistics for Canadian Social Science Students.
+Don Mills: Oxford University Press.
+Third Edition.

 Haan, Michael.
 2012.
 Guest editor for “Counting and Contemporary Governance”, a special issue of the Canadian Journal of Sociology.